Teaching Portfolio

 James Dailey’s photographs document industrial sprawl moving into the high desert from the perspective of someone who was raised in Hesperia.
 His images render the civil neglect of his town visible as his use of the grid mimics the proliferation of “boxes” that populate the area with track home developments and warehouses.
 James was inspired by artists like Robert Flick, Trevor Paglan and the New Topographics images of the same era from the 70s.

-James is a California Arts Council Individual Artist Fellow (Emerging).
+James is a California Arts Council Individual Artist Fellow (Emerging) and is an MFA candidate at UCSD.

 David Ardill | CBU